neemiasbsilva/tsp-genetic-algorithm/readme.md

 ### Usage

-To run this reposoty, please open the terminal and run the following commands :simple_smile: :
+To run this reposoty, please open the terminal and run the following commands:

 ```
  sh run.sh